antaresphdev/antaresphdev/README.md

-# eleventy-template
+# Antares Programming - The Website
-Base project for eleventy websites
+The official website of Antares Programming for Filipino web developers

 ## Configuration